cicsdev/cics-java-liberty-sqlj/README.md

 * `com.ibm.cicsdev.sqlj.web.cicsbundle` - CICS bundle project that references the WAR (Dynamic web project) bundle part for deployment in a CICS bundle

 ## Pre-requisites
-* CICS TS V5.3 with APAR PI67640 and APAR PI58375, or CICS TS V5.4
+* CICS TS V5.3 with APAR PI77502, or CICS TS V5.4
 * Java SE 7 or later on the z/OS system
 * IBM Db2 for z/OS
 * CICS Explorer V5.4 with the IBM CICS SDK for Java EE and Liberty feature installed [available here](https://developer.ibm.com/mainframe/products/downloads) and
-IBM Data Studio Version 4.1.x [available here](https://www.ibm.com/developerworks/downloads/im/data) installed
+IBM Data Studio Version 4.1.3 [available here](https://www.ibm.com/developerworks/downloads/im/data) with DS APAR1 installed, [available here] (http://www.ibm.com/support/fixcentral/quickorder?product=ibm%2FInformation+Management%2FIBM+Data+Studio&fixids=DS_413_APAR1_v20180413_0111&source=SAR)

 ## Configuration
 The sample code can be deployed as a WAR file into a CICS Liberty JVM server.
+CICS Liberty can be configured to use either a local DB2 database with
+JDBC type 2 connectivity,  or a remote database with a JDBC type 4 connectivity.
 The SimpleSQLJServlet servlet can then be used to display the current timestamp from DB2

 ### To import the samples into Eclipse
 1. Import the projects into CICS Explorer using **File -> Import -> General -> Existing** projects into workspace
 1. Resolve the build path errors on the Dynamic web project using the following menu from each project: **Build Path -> Configure Build Path -> Libraries -> Add Library -> CICS with Java EE and Liberty** and select the version of CICS TS for deployment (either CICS TS V5.3 or CICS TS V5.4)

 **Note**: The Dynamic web project has `SQLJ support` and when imported into Eclipse, the `Java Resources` folder has a [`src`](projects/com.ibm.cicsdev.sqlj.web/src) folder.
 This contains both `.java` and `.sqlj` source files.
 Additionally, there is a [`SQLJJavaSource`](projects/com.ibm.cicsdev.sqlj.web/SQLJJavaSource) folder.
 This contains the Java source and serialized profile (`.ser`) files which are generated automatically by the Data Studio tooling from the `.sqlj` source.
+Where  ```/usr/lpp/db2v12/jdbc``` is the location of the DB2 JDBC driver

 ### To configure CICS for JDBC type 2 connectivity to DB2